KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_unlit/README.md

 Written against the glTF 2.0 spec.

+## Exclusions

+This extension must not be used on a material that also uses any of the following extensions:

+- `KHR_materials_clearcoat`
+- `KHR_materials_pbrSpecularGlossiness`

 ## Overview

 This extension defines an unlit shading model for use in glTF 2.0